fluid-cloudnative/fluid/README.md

 - __Dataset Abstraction__

-  	Implement the unified abstraction for datasets from multiple storage sources, with observability features to help users evaluate the need for scaling the cache system.
+  	Implements the unified abstraction for datasets from multiple storage sources, with observability features to help users evaluate the need for scaling the cache system.

-- __Scalable Data Engine__
+- __Scalable Cache Runtime__

   	Offers a unified access interface for data operations with different runtimes, enabling access to third-party storage systems.